carolina-abe/who-is-that-pokemon/pokedex/README.md

-# Who is that Pkemon?
+# Who is that Pokemon?

 This game was developed with the intention of studying and applying the React and SASS technology.